WHERE IS IT? At the intersection of St. Vincent Street and Pitt Street, across from King Tut's Wah Wah Hut

-This church is the last of Thomson’s to remain intact; the Caledonia Road Church lies in ruin, while the Queen’s Park Church was destroyed by a German incendiary bomb in 1943.
+This church at the top of the hill on St. Vincent Street is the last of Alexander Thomson’s to remain intact; the Caledonia Road Church lies in ruin, while the Queen’s Park Church was destroyed by a German incendiary bomb in 1943.

 While it is believed to be a collaborative effort between the two brothers, the detailed design is clearly Alexander’s.
 The stone carving was carried out by John Mossman, who had worked with the firm on various projects in the past.
 Daniel Cottier, a favourite of Thomson, was responsible for the interior decoration.
 If Cottier’s name is familiar to you, it may be from the Cottier Theatre.
 Housed in the former Dowanhill Church designed by William Leiper, it too was decorated by Cottier, and was named after him when changing uses.